Jobs in Germany for Indians is all that I am going to talk about in this post.

-First, the employer can not talk to you face to face and even if you try a video call, the time difference doesn’t fit in most of the cases.
+First, the employer can not talk to you face to face and even if you try a video call, the time difference doesn’t fit in most cases.

-But, If you are someone who is exceptionally good in programming and also possess great communication skills, then cracking a job interview isn’t that hard for you (even if you are in India).
+But, If you are someone who is exceptionally good with your core skills and also possesses great communication skills, then cracking a job interview isn’t that hard for you (even if you are in India).